 The article you are about to read comes from our journalists doing their important job – investigating, researching and writing their stories.
 We want to provide informative and inspiring stories that connect you to the people, issues and opportunities within our community.
 Journalism requires a lot of resources.
 Today, our economic model has been interrupted by the pandemic; the vast majority of our advertisers’ activities have been impacted.
 This is why the SC time now looks to you for financial support.
-Learn more about our new Insider Program here.
-Thank you.
+Learn more about our new Insider program here.
+Thanks.

 By C. Jayden Smith

 For the first Clemente Chamber of Commerce announced.

 Participants traveling to the event, scheduled for Sunday, August 14 from 10:00 a.m. to 7:00 p.m., by bicycle can park in the corral that will be in front of the San Clemente Community Center on Avenida Del Mar and Calle Seville.

 The inclusion of the corral, Chamber CEO Susie Lantz said in the announcement, is to encourage guests to use environmentally friendly transport to get to this year’s festival, the first since 2019. after the pandemic-related hiatus.